 - Sample public notices informing beneficiaries of their rights under USDOT's Title VI regulations, procedures on how to file a Title VI complaint, and the recipient's Title VI complaint form. - Sample procedures for tracking and investigating Title VI complaints filed with a subrecipient, and when the subrecipient is expected to notify the primary recipient of complaints received by the subrecipient. - Demographic information of residents served by the subrecipient.
 This information related to race, national origin, income and other demographic data will assist the subrecipient in assessing the level and quality of service it provides to communities within its service area and in assessing the need for language assistance and other accommodations. - Any other available information or data that will assist subrecipients in complying with Title VI, such as the Equity Assessment Guide.
-The NJTPA is also developing an Equity Analysis web-based application, which will be made available in the future.
+The NJTPA has developed an Equity Analysis Tool, which is available to subrecipients.